PauMAVA/JavaMatrixCipher/README.md

 | d | a |   | A |   |   |
 | n | s | M |   |   |   |

-Then the text is then read in a natural reading order (left to right and up to down).
+Then the text is read in a natural reading order (left to right and up to down).

 ### Decryption process
 The text to be decrypted is written naturally in a Character matrix.
-Then the text is then read diagonally.
+Then the text is read diagonally.